Concordium/concordium.github.io/source/shared/net/references/manage-accounts.rst

 :ref:`concordium-client<concordium_client>`.
 It is designed as a low-level interface to the Concordium blockchain.
 It cannot be used to create identities, but it can :ref:`import accounts<concordium-client-import-accounts-keys>` exported from the mobile wallets.
-Once an account has been imported, the tool can be used to do GTU transfers from the account, as well as send all other :ref:`transaction<transactions>` types supported by the Concordium blockchain.
+Once an account has been imported, the tool can be used to do CCD transfers from the account, as well as send all other :ref:`transaction<transactions>` types supported by the Concordium blockchain.